Introduction

 In this issue the ½f to 9f depict the White Pagoda at Liaoyang 15f to 1Yuan showing The Emperor Kang-teh.

-2 Booklet Panes were produced as part of the Third Regular Issue containing either 1½f and 3f stamps.
+The two most commonly used values were produced in booklet form and these were issued on 25th December 1935.
+The booklets contained either 1½f and 3f stamps.
 An "unexploded" 1½f booklet contains 10 panes and the 3f booklet contains 5, meaning that the cost of each booklet was 90f.

-An 8f stamp was prepared for use in this series but was never issued, Some stamps did however find their way onto the market via stamp dealers.
+An 8f stamp was prepared for use in this series but was never issued, Some stamps, stolen by postal workers, did however find their way onto the market via stamp dealers.
 On occasion these stamps were used on letters, although illegally, and used covers can be found including this stamp.